-This won’t be an easy read.
-After each claim I will provide supporting code in both C++ and assembly.
+Don’t expect this article to be an easy read.
+After each claim, I will provide supporting code in both C++ and assembly.

 Recently I was working on a particularly sneaky bug.
 A thing happened to me in C++, that should not be possible under normal circumstances.
-By normal, I mean that 1+1 is guaranteed to 2; the sun rises in the East and sets in the West; all water is wet and the earth is dry….
-Yet is still happened.
-Namely: the vptr of a fully constructed virtual object was pointing to the virtual table of it’s base class.
+By normal, I mean that 1+1 is guaranteed to 2; the sun rises in the East and sets in the West; all water is wet, and the earth is dry.
+It still happened.
+Namely: the vptr of a fully constructed virtual object was pointing to the virtual table of its base class.
 To debug this particular issue one needs to dive deep into the compiler world and into the dreaded waters of assembly.

 If you enjoyed this post, then make sure you subscribe to my Newsletter and/or Feed.